top of page

 Who was Vale Rawlings?

 Weeks before the outbreak of World War One, Vale Rawlings was a household name.
 The story of how he was jailed for assault, after supporting striking factory girls on Mosley Street, hit the headlines of newspapers across the country.
 Was he framed?
-Many people thought so at the time.
-Keir Hardie was among MPs who raised his case in the Commons and the founder of the Labour Party came to Burton to campaign for a retrial.
-Tickets are now on sale for a one-off reading of the new play 'Strikers!
-The Vale Rawlings Story' at Burton Town Hall on Friday December 6 at 7.30pm.
+Many people thought so.
+Keir Hardie, MP, raised Vale's case in the Commons and in private meetings with the Home Secretary.
+He also visited Burton to campaign for a retrial.

 A manufacturing chemist business from Derby set up a factory in Mosley Street, Burton upon Trent, during the long, hot summer of 1914.
 A mostly female workforce, many aged 13-16, were making sticky flypapers.
 When they learned they were earning a quarter of what women in the Derby factory were earning, they went on strike.